 #4: Don’t completely avoid the sun

-Foods (like salmon, tuna, egg yolks, cheese and mushrooms) do contain vitamin D, but in limited quantities, making sunlight the most efficient way for us to increase our blood levels of vitamin D, apart from supplementation.
+Although certain foods (like salmon, tuna, egg yolks, cheese, and shitake mushrooms) contain vitamin D, it’s present in limited quantities.
+Sunlight is the most efficient way for us to increase our blood levels of vitamin D, apart from supplementation.

-In the summer, the sun’s rays are best sought earlier in the day, to avoid their harshness later on.
-It’s also a good idea to keep one’s arms and legs bared while getting out into direct sunlight, and roam around for about 30 minutes.
-Don’t forget to eat plenty of vitamin D rich foods as well!17
+The sun’s rays are best sought between 11 am to 2 pm.
+It’s also a good idea to keep one’s arms and legs bared while getting out into direct sunlight, and to be under it for about 30 minutes twice a week .

 #5: Avoid eating uncooked foods with questionable freshness